Klurifixus/projectPT2/README.md

 In closing, I'm genuinely proud of what I've accomplished.
 The hurdles and the triumphs of this project are reminders of both my progress and the areas ripe for further growth.
 Every challenge faced and every line of code written has invaluably contributed to my journey as a developer.

-Special thanks to all the digital tools and resources that proved indispensable, and to you, the reader, for taking the time to understand the essence of this project.

 ## Future Features
 1. **Notifications**: Integrate browser notifications or alerts when the timer or break is over.